The Bankrate promise

 Cheapest car insurance companies for Subaru WRXs

-To find the cheapest car insurance companies offering coverage for the Subaru WRX, we chose from Bankrate’s best car insurance companies and picked the top five based on market share.
-The rates below are the average annual premiums for state minimum liability and full coverage car insurance.
-For full coverage, the Subaru WRX is cheapest with Erie at $1,237 per year, which is over $400 less per year than the national average for full coverage car insurance.
-These rates are based on a sample driver and may differ from the rate you are offered, based on your personal driving history and demographics.
+To find the cheapest car insurance companies for Subaru WRX vehicles, we chose from Bankrate’s best car insurance companies and compared them based on average premiums provided by Quadrant Information Services.
+The rates below are the average annual premiums for full coverage car insurance.
+Drivers looking for the cheapest Subaru WRX insurance cost may want to compare car insurance quotes from several carriers.
+These rates are based on a sample driver and may differ from the rate you are offered.

 Other car insurance coverage for Subaru WRX